Manga Poll

 Rating: N/A

 This is a manga with a working story in perfect pace.
-There are no usual "angst for angst sake" scenes, nor do they jump into bed after the third panel (Not that I have anything against those) In fact there are no smexy sex panels.
+There are no usual "angst for angst sake" scenes, nor do they jump into bed after the third panel (Not that I have anything against thosesmile) In fact there are no smexy sex panels.
 What this manga is, is a fairly realistic, romance story, with a good ending,

 Spoiler (mouse over to view)